melvz/terraform-ecs-fargate/README.md

 # terraform-ecs-fargate
 - This is my personal project to demonstrate a simple NodeJS app, being instantiated using ECS-Fargate via Terraform.
+- I made a custome app to go above and beyond a simple 'hello-world'.
+- I re-used a simple NodeJS app to have extra fun!